LightJason/lightjason.github.io/content/knowledgebase/failing.md

 ---
 title: "Advanced Knowledge: Failing is Intentional"
 jsonld: ["techarticle"]
-previous :
+categories_weight: 60
+categories: "Advanced Knowledge"
+shortsummary: "explains techniques to mitigate failing plans and actions, as failing is part of ~~humans~~ agents interacting with each other in a shared environment." previous :
     url: "/knowledgebase/repairactions"
     text: "KB: Advanced - Explicit Repair Actions"